jasp-stats/jaspMetaAnalysis/inst/help/bayesianmetaanalysis.md

 Bayesian Meta-Analysis
 ===

-The Bayesian meta-analysis allows the user to estimate an overall effect size estimate from multiple studies and test whether the effect size estimate deviates from zero.
+Bayesian meta-analysis allows the user to estimate an overall effect size estimate from multiple studies and test whether the effect size estimate deviates from zero.

 ### Input
 ---